-Before I started breastfeeding, I didn’t realize that bottle feeding breast milk was such an art form.
+Before I started breastfeeding, I didn’t realize that I didn’t really know anything about how to start pumping and bottle feeding breast milk.
 I thought, what can be so hard about it?

 Truthfully, there is a lot to it!

-You need to be knowledgeable when it comes to breastfeeding and bottle feeding expressed milk so that you don’t make any costly mistakes that could cause some major breastfeeding problems.
+You need to be knowledgeable when it comes to breastfeeding and bottle feeding expressed milk so that you don’t make any costly mistakes that could cause some major breastfeeding difficulties.

 You need to know who should be feeding your baby, when you should introduce the bottle, what kind of bottle to use and how to collect, store, freeze and thaw the milk.